EigenLaw/AI-For-NLP/README.md

 # What is this
-This is the answer (Assignment1) given by Christopher
+This is the answer (Assignment1 and Assignment2) given by Christopher